-The PBA has Revenue Bonds, Series 2011-A (PBA Series 2011-A Bonds) outstanding at September 30, 2018 in the amount of \$16,680,000.
-The proceeds of the bonds are to be used for 1) financing the costs of acquiring, constructing and equipping certain facilities of the PBA (bond-financed facilities), and 2) paying the costs of issuance of the bonds.
-The bonds are limited obligations of the PBA and are payable solely out of payments by the City pursuant to a lease agreement.
+The PBA has Revenue Bonds, Series 2011-A (PBA Series 2011-A Bonds) were refunded during the year with the issuance of the PBA Series 2020-A Bonds.
+The proceeds of the bonds were to be used for 1) financing the costs of acquiring, constructing and equipping certain facilities of the PBA (bond-financed facilities), and 2) paying the costs of issuance of the bonds.
+The bonds were limited obligations of the PBA and were payable solely out of payments by the City pursuant to a lease agreement.